 2# Relevance Rate

-The relevance rate is the percentage of how many people took time to stop and watch the video from the people that were reached.
+The relevance rate is the percentage of how many people took time to stop and watch the video vs the people that were reached in general.

 3# The number of views

 This metric indicates the number of people who have watched your video.
-It helps you indicate how appealing was your video to your targeted audience.
+It helps you indicate how appealing your video is to your targeted audience.

 5# Bounce rate